Solution | AML Alerts Triage#

 Overview#

-Anti-money laundering processes are complex and multifaceted, and generate large numbers of alerts which must be investigated.
+Anti-money laundering (AML) processes are complex and multifaceted, and generate large numbers of alerts which teams must investigate.
 Most generated alerts are ultimately not escalated for further review.
 Reducing the total number of false-positive alerts is a complex and heavily regulated process.

-Improvements in AML processes must occur at many points in the chain, and a modular solution that can be readily incorporated into existing flows to more efficiently process existing alerts is a means to improve detection rates and reduce alert fatigue, acting as a first step to AML set-up efficiency.
+Improvements in AML processes must occur at many points in the chain.
+A modular solution that you can incorporate into existing Flows to more efficiently process existing alerts is a means to improve detection rates and reduce alert fatigue, acting as a first step to AML setup efficiency.

-Thanks to this adapt and apply Solution, Financial Crime analysts are supported in initial assessment through risk likelihood prioritization.
-Insights delivered by the solution also include other elements which can be used as a starting point to review effectiveness of used business rules, paving the road to further AML set-up reinforcement.
+This “adapt and apply” solution supports financial crime analysts in their initial assessments through risk likelihood prioritization.
+Solution insights also include other elements which analysts can use as a starting point to review the effectiveness of used business rules.
+This can pave the road to further AML set-up reinforcement.

 Installation#